krypto5863/COM-Modular-Installer/README.md

 Please refer to this image of the file you're looking for...
 ![image](https://user-images.githubusercontent.com/29824718/123888355-4fbf0900-d921-11eb-818c-47cdf06f7755.png)
+The name of the file itself can change over releases but the basic name will remain, just use your head.
+Just don't download the `Source Code` files, okay?
+They're useless to you.
 The assets list can be collapsed at times.
 Just open it with the little arrow...
 Come on guys.